 The main trail now takes you out to Seymour Narrows via Maud Island and the Maud Island Trail.

 You walk across this causeway and continue along the trail on the northwest coast of Maude Island until the trail ends at the ocean, overlooking Seymour Narrows and the old Ripple Rock site.
 From Morte Lake carpark to Maude Island allow yourself at least three hours of hiking time each way.

 .
-Turn right here and follow Q 80 past two small roads going off to the right, the third turnoff to the right is the turnoff to Morte Lake and is sign-posted.
-Continue past this turnoff and stay on the main road and you will pass two signs directing you on to the Maude Island Trail.
-Stay on this main road until you come to the Maude Island Trail parking area on your right.
+Turn right here and follow Q 80 past two small roads going off to the right, the third turnoff to the right is the turnoff to Morte Lake and is marked in blue paint on a fir tree and flagged with orange tape.
+Continue past this turnoff and stay on the main Q80 road and you will pass two signs directing you on to the Maude Island Trail.
+Stay on this road until you come to the Maude Island Trail parking area on your right.
 The trail is clearly sign-posted here, and well-flagged with flagging tape..
 From here the trail takes you in about 90 minutes’ walking to Maude Island.

 While exploring the many logging roads in this area, if you arrive at the gate shown below, you know you’re on the wrong track and have overshot the Q 80 turnoff to Morte Lake and the Maude Island Trail shortcut.
 Please respect the logging operations and keep away from active logging and beware of logging trucks using these roads as they have the right of way and the logging companies keep the roads open for public use.
 Thank you.

 If you see one of these signs, above, on any roads on Quadra Island, please slow down and anticipate large logging trucks on the road.